Nova Vulgata: Elaboration of the text

-The Second Vatican Council in Sacrosanctum Concilium mandated a revision of the Latin Psalter, to bring it in line with modern textual and linguistic studies while preserving or refining its Christian Latin style.
+The Second Vatican Council in Sacrosanctum Concilium mandated a revision of the Latin Psalter, to bring it in line with modern textual and linguistic studies while preserving its Christian Latin style.
 In 1965, Pope Paul VI appointed a commission to revise the rest of the Vulgate following the same principles.
 The Commission published its work in eight annotated sections and invited criticism from Catholic scholars as the sections were published.
 The Latin Psalter was published in 1969, the New Testament was completed by 1971, and the entire Nova Vulgata was published as a single-volume edition for the first time in 1979.

 The foundational text of most of the Old Testament is the critical edition commissioned by Pope Pius X and produced by the monks of the Benedictine Abbey of St. Jerome.
 The foundational text of the Books of Tobit and Judith is from manuscripts of the Vetus Latina, rather than the Vulgate.
 The New Testament was based on the 1969 edition of the Stuttgart Vulgate, and hence on the Oxford Vulgate.
 All of these base texts were revised to accord with the modern critical editions in Greek, Hebrew, and Aramaic.
 A number of changes were also made where modern scholars felt that Jerome had failed to grasp the meaning of the original languages, or had rendered it obscurely.